webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - Buy: third party purchase.
   - Lease: fixed-term contract.
   - Subscription: flat fee for service.
-- **Purchasing: RFI, RFP, RFB, RFQ, SOW, PO, TOR, Non-Disclosure, Warranty**
+- **Purchasing: RFI, RFP, RFB, RFQ, SOW, SLA, PO, TOR, Non-Disclosure, Warranty**
-  - Request for Information (RFI): information about capabilities, and experience of vendors.
+  - Request for Information (RFI): request information about capabilities, and experience of vendors.
   - Request for Proposal (RFP): solicit multiple vendors proposed solution to your problem.
   - Request for Bid (RFB): competitive bids for a well-defined project with specific requirements.
   - Request for Quote (RFQ): pricing quotes for clearly defined goods or services.
-  - Statement of Work: formal document that outlines the work a vendor needs to deliver.
+  - Statement of Work: formal document that outlines the work a vendor needs to deliver. (work activities, timeframes, milestones).
+  - Service Level Agreement (SLA): up time, performance...
   - Purchase Order: request for specific goods or services.
   - Terms of Reference: shared understanding of a group’s scope of work or expectations.
   - Non-Disclosure Agreement: won’t share specific information with others.